andreamust/consonance-ACE/README.md

 This repository contains the official implementation of the paper:

-> **From Discord to Harmony: Decomposed Consonance-Based Training for Improved Audio Chord Estimation**
-> Andrea Poltronieri, Xavier Serra, Martín Rocamora
-> *Proceedings of the 26th International Society for Music Information Retrieval Conference (ISMIR), Daejeon, South Korea, 2025.*
+> Poltronieri, A., Serra, X. and Rocamora, M. (2025) ‘From Discord to Harmony: Decomposed Consonance-Based Training for Improved Audio Chord Estimation’, in Proceedings of the 26th International Society for Music Information Retrieval Conference (ISMIR).
+Daejeon, South Korea: International Society for Music Information Retrieval, ISMIR 2025.
+Available at: https://arxiv.org/abs/2509.01588.

 ## 📦 Installation